 This mythological symbol is a human-headed horse.
 Centaur, symbolize the Scythian warriors on a horse and represents invincibility and power.

 4- THE QILIN (KY-LIN)

 Ky-lin is a legendary monster known in the cultures of East Asia.
 According to Chinese and Japanese mythology is believed to bring peace, tranquility, and well-being.

 It is also known as the unicorn of China.

-Hydra is the nine-headed monster which was killed by Hercules in mythology.
+Hydra is the nine-headed monster that was killed by Hercules in mythology.
 It is believed to be the guardian of the gate between the world and eternity.

 Double Headed Serpent has been used in East Asia and Greek mythology.
-This figure symbolizes sometimes the divine goodness, sometimes the body's vital functions and mental activities and
+This figure symbolizes sometimes divine goodness, sometimes the body's vital functions and mental activities, and

 sometimes heaven and hell.
 The Double-Headed Serpent symbolizes also immortality.
 For this reason, it has been used as the symbol of medical science, for centuries.